33-Year-Old Outfielder – Los Angeles Angels

 Signed a two-year, $12 million contract with the Indians in November 2013.
 Deal includes a club option for a third year.

-Murphy is out of the lineup Wednesday against the Royals.
+Murphy is out of the lineup Sunday against the Rangers, MLB.com's Alden Gonzalez reports.

 To instantly reveal our fantasy analysis of every player – including David Murphy – simply subscribe now.